CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365PrestageUp2000.md

 Once the first batch is completed a DNS cutover can be scheduled.
 After a successful and validated cutover the Delta Sync can be started to sync all recent data.

-It's recommened to use the longest strech of off peak hours available.
+It's recommened to use the longest stretch of off-peak hours available.
 This will greatly speed up the Delta Sync as less new mail is inbound and SharePoint thottling is reduced.

 ### Delta Sync